Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges

+The trainer-agent split enables the proper dimensioning of the hardware depending on the task at hand, i.e. training vs execution.
+While the computational and storage requirements are entirely shifted to few central training nodes, the intelligence, encoded by the policy, is retained at the distributed agents.

-In addition to accelerating the training, massively-parallel dedicated hardware can also be used to accelerate the execution of ANNs.
-Therefore, the proposed design has the added benefit of enabling extremely fast execution of complex RRM tasks, potentially within the stringent time requirements of 5G.
+Additionally, using ANNs in the learning framework allows to capitalize the massively parallel computation models of modern hardware (e.g., GPUs for general-purpose computing) to accelerate both the training and the execution of complex RRM tasks at the agent, potentially within the stringent time requirements of 5G.